Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Results

+All models lock onto the correct origin region of the sky, as shown in the evolution of the accuracy of parameter recovery in \autoref{fig:allparamconst}, displaying the realization-median 68\% posterior credible regions from each model.
+However, it is clear that $\mathrm{CW_{FS}}$ achieves the best performance in sky location recovery, stabilizing to the true values early on.
 As also seen in \autoref{fig:allparamconst}, the binary GW frequency is recovered and constrained by $\mathrm{CW_{FS}}$ first, followed by the other two models--- SP, then $\mathrm{CW_{ET}}$.
 The $\mathrm{CW_{ET}}$ model struggles particularly in the 5 nHz injections due to the unmodeled interference between Earth and pulsar terms at low frequencies.
 In the 20 nHz injections, SP and $\mathrm{CW_{ET}}$ both perform similarly in frequency estimation.
-For all source varieties, $\mathrm{CW_{ET}}$ does recover a tighter constraint than SP by the last time slice due to the latter model's inherent poor frequency resolution, limited as it is due to our linear frequency binning. $\mathrm{CW_{ET}}$'s improvement on frequency estimation over SP occurs over a range of source strengths ($6<\mathrm{(S/N)_\Lambda}<19$) depending on the binary parameters.
+For all source varieties, $\mathrm{CW_{ET}}$ does recover a tighter constraint than SP by the last time slice due to the latter model's inherent poor frequency resolution, limited as it is due to our linear frequency binning of power. $\mathrm{CW_{ET}}$'s improvement on frequency estimation over SP occurs over a range of source strengths ($6<\mathrm{(S/N)_\Lambda}<19$) depending on the binary parameters.